-Field Name Description
+ield Name Description

-indicates precise body message structure so that the parser can identify the formation within the syslog message that should be parsed, mapped and
+A template indicates precise body message structure so that the parser can identify the pieces of information within the syslog message that should be parsed, mapped and delivered.

-e, a template can indicate the exact position of the user name so that the ind the user name in every message received.
+For example, a template can indicate the exact position of the user name so that the parser can find the user name in every message received.

-teld, indicate the template (for the body of the syslog message) to be used recognize and correctly parse the syslog message.
+From this field, indicate the template (for the body of the syslog message) to be use in order to recognize and correctly parse the syslog message.

-customized the Syslog her from the pre-defined dropdown list, or click New to create your own template.
-For more information about creating new templates, see Customize Message Body, on page 47.
-Most of the pre-defined templates use regular, and customized templates should also use regular expressions.
+Choose either from the pre-defined dropdown list, or click New to create your own customized template.
+For more information about creating new templates, see Customize the Syslog Message Body, on page 49.
+Most of the pre-defined templates use regular expressions, and customized templates should also use regular expressions.

 Note Only customized templates can be edited or removed, while pre-defined system templates in the dropdown cannot be altered.

-ISE-PIC cu rrently offers these pre-defined DHCP provider templates:
+ISE-PIC currently offers these pre-defined DHCP provider templates:

-• InfoBl ox
+• InfoBlox

-• BlueC at
+• BlueCat

-• Lucent t_QIP
+• Lucent_QIP

-• DHCP D
+• DHCPD

-• MSAE D DHCP
+• MSAD DHCP

 Note DHCP syslog messages do not contain user names.
-Therefore, these messages are delivered from the parser with a delay so that Cisco ISE can first check users registered in the local session directory (displayed from Live Sessionss) and attempt to match those users by their IP addresses to the IP addresses listed in the DHCP syslog messages received, in order to correctly parse and deliver user identity information.
+Therefore, these messages are delivered from the parser with a delay so that Cisco ISE can first check users registered in the local session directory (displayed from Live Sessionss) and attempt to match those users by their IP addresses to the IP addresses listed in the DHCP syslog messages received in order to correctly parse and deliver user identity information.

 If the data received from a DHCP syslog message cannot be matched to any of the currently logged in users, then the message is not parsed and user identity is not delivered.

-Cisco ISE o offers these pre-defined regular syslog provider templates:
+Cisco ISE offers these pre-defined regular syslog provider templates:

 • ISE

 • ACS

-• F5_VF PN
+• F5_VPN

-• ASA VPN
+• ASA_VPN

-• Blue C Coat
+• Blue Coat

-• Aerohi
+• Aerohive

-• Safe co onnect_NAC
+Safe connect_NAC

-Field Name Description • Nortel_VPN For information about templates, see Work with Syslog Predefined Message Templates, on page 51.
+Field Name Description Nortel_VPN For information about templates, see Work with Syslog Predefined Message Templates, on page 53.
 Default Domain If the domain is not identified in the syslog message for the specific user, this default domain is automatically assigned to the user in order to ensure that all users are assigned a domain.
 With the default domain or with the domain that was parsed from the message, the user name is appended to username@domain, thereby including that domain, in order to get more information about the user and user groups.